nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 - Another data structure chosen for efficient search/retrieval - `HashMap<LocalDate, LocalDate>` - is used to store a blocklist consisting of blocking periods where the user will not be able to make any bookings.
-- The rest of the classes are essentially helper classes containing the commands entrails and refactorings - to do the additions (into the online database), backup file loading, writing and appending each new addition, as well as the displaying of scheduled listings on various basis (e.g. listing weekends, specific dates, entire database bookings).
+- The rest of the classes are essentially helper classes containing the commands entrails and refactorings - to do the additions (into the online database), local backup file loading, writing and appending of new entrée, as well as the displaying of scheduled listings on various basis (e.g. listing weekends, specific dates, entire database bookings).
 - The program will also handle appointment modifications, deletions, saves and undeletes (the undoings of all online modifications done up to the current moment).